Cupido (album): United States

 In the United States, Cupido debuted at number 8 on US Latin Pop Albums earning 2,000 album-equivalent units in its first week of release.
 It become her first top 10 and first entry on Billboard albums chart.
 In addition, the album accumulated a total of 3 million on-demand audio streams for its songs in the tracking week.
-Cupido also concurrently opens at No. 45 on Top Latin Pop Albums.
+Cupido also concurrently opens at No. 45 on Top Latin Albums.
 With this, Tini become the first Argentinian act to debut in the top 10 on Latin Pop Albums chart since Miguel Caló's Siguen Los Exitos de La Orquesta de Miguel Calo in 2016, and first Argentinian woman to claim a top 10 debut since Soledad Pastorutti score entry with the collaborative set Raíz, with Lila Downs and Niña Pastori, in 2014.
-The album also debuted at number 7 on Spotify Top USA albums chart.
+The album also debuted at number 7 on Spotify Top albums debut USA chart.
+Billboard reported that Cupido has scored over 157 million streams in the United States, as of September 2023.
+The album was certified double platinum (Latin) by the Recording Industry Association of America (RIAA) on 26 October 2023, for equivalent units of 0.12 million copies.

+Accolades

 Track listing

 Adapted via Apple Music.
 Credited adapted via Tidal.